 (Sometimes you are at an increased risk of injury if your running shoes or spikes are too worn out.

-Heel Striking - This acts as a braking action to your running as you will be striking in front of your centre of gravity.
+Heel Striking - This is when our footstrike acts as a braking action to your running as you will be striking in front of your centre of gravity.
 You then have to work on getting your weight back over this rather than using the "claw back" momentum of your foot to propel you forwards.
 It also increases the stress on joints as you will tend to land heavily as you do this.
-To remedy this we can look at running a bit taller, reducing the length of our stride or trying to land lighter on your feet.
+To avoid a heel strike we can look at running a bit taller, reducing the length of our stride or trying to land lighter on your feet.
 A good tip is to try running without shoes - as it hurts to heelstrike when you do this - and then put your shoes back on and run in the same way.
+Forefoot running (as we term what we are looking at here) isn't about running "on our toes" as your PE teacher may have told you - but about putting the weight of your body through the ball of your foot as you land.

 Leaning Backwards - Ideally, your whole body leans slightly forwards (not bending at the waist), if you don't you again brake your action and put strain on your lower back.